Generalizing entanglement via informational invariance for arbitrary statistical theories

 If we want an analogue of $\Lambda$ (definition IV.3), we must demand additional requirements as well.
 We will denote the sets of convex subsets of $\Omega_{\mathbf{C}}$ and $\Omega_{\mathbf{C}_{i}}$ ($i=1,2$) by $\mathcal{L}_{\mathbf{C}}$ and $\mathcal{L}_{\mathbf{C}_{i}}$, respectively.
 We are looking for a map $\Psi$ with the following property.
 Once the extension maps $\phi_{i}$ are fixed, $\Psi$ should map any pair of non-empty convex subsets $(C_{1},C_{2})$ of $\mathcal{L}_{\mathbf{C}_{1}}\times \mathcal{L}_{\mathbf{C}_{2}}$ into a non-empty convex subset $C$ of $\mathbf{C}$ with the following {\it compatibility property}: for any $c\in C:=\Psi(C_{1},C_{2})$, the extension maps must satisfy $\phi_{1}(c)\in C_{1}$ and $\phi_{2}(c)\in C_{2}$.
 This condition means that the image of $(C_1,C_2)$ under the map $\Psi$ is compatible with the sub-states assigned by the extension maps $\phi_1$ and $\phi_2$.

-\nd As the maps $\phi_{i}$ are morphisms, using them it is possible to define canonically induced functions on convex subsets, and then to map convex subsets of $\Omega_{\mathbf{C}}$ into convex subsets of $\Omega_{\mathbf{C}_{i}}$, i.e., between $\mathcal{L}_{\mathbf{C}}$ and $\mathcal{L}_{\mathbf{C}_{i}}$ (there is an analogy with the earlier language involving $\tau_{i}$'s and partial traces: we can make similar definitions as those of Equations \eqref{e:Taui} and \eqref{e:Tau}).
+\nd As the maps $\phi_{i}$ are morphisms, it is possible to use them to define canonically induced functions on convex subsets, and then to map convex subsets of $\Omega_{\mathbf{C}}$ into convex subsets of $\Omega_{\mathbf{C}_{i}}$, i.e., between $\mathcal{L}_{\mathbf{C}}$ and $\mathcal{L}_{\mathbf{C}_{i}}$ (there is an analogy with the earlier language involving $\tau_{i}$'s and partial traces: we can make similar definitions as those of Equations \eqref{e:Taui} and \eqref{e:Tau}).
 With some abuse of notation we will keep calling these maps $\phi_{i}'s$, without undue harm.
 Summing up, we will use the following definition:

 \begin{definition} \nd A triad $\mathbf{C}$, $\mathbf{C}_{1}$, and $\mathbf{C}_{2}$ will be called a \emph{compound system endowed with a pre-informational invariance-structure} if

 \begin{enumerate}

 \item There exist morphisms $\phi_{1}$ and $\phi_{2}$ such that $\mathbf{C}$ is an extension of $\mathbf{C}_{1}$ and $\mathbf{C}_{2}$.